AnnieCanty/Semester1Tutorials/README.md

 Initiate play and either use the middle mouse/trackpad to scroll normally ajnd see the text scroll with it, or click and drag where you want to scroll.
        This is how to create scrolling text in Unity.

+## Tutorial Three - Pause Menu

+## 1

+In your project, create a canvas, and initiate 2D mode in the scene view.
+(Top left of viewport).
+Right-click on the Canvas, and creae a panel in the UI menu, and change the panel colour to a slightly transparent black background.
+Change the source image of the panel to 'None', and rename the panel to PauseMenuUI

+Create a button, and resize using the Rect Tool (T).
+Disable the image in inspector.
+Select and size text as disired, name 'Resume', change colour, add shadow and place how you want it.
+Turn on Image, and reduce opacity, also alter change highlight and selected colour at different opacities, and change 'Navigation' to none, for better player imput and feedback.